jkzorz/jkzorz.github.io/_posts/2019-06-11-ANOSIM-test.md

   </ul>

 The [ANOSIM test](https://sites.google.com/site/mb3gustame/hypothesis-tests/anosim) is similar to an ANOVA hypothesis test, but it uses a dissimilarity matrix as input instead of raw data.
 It is also non-parametric, meaning it doesn't assume much about your data (like normal distribution etc), so it's a good bet for often-skewed microbial abundance data.
 As a non-parametric test, ANOSIM uses ranked dissimilarities instead of actual distances, and in this way it's a very nice complement to an [NMDS plot](https://jkzorz.github.io/2019/06/06/NMDS.html).
-The main point of the ANOSIM test is to determine if the differences between two or more groups is significant.
+The main point of the ANOSIM test is to determine if the differences between two or more groups are significant.
 In our case, it is used to test if there is a significant difference in the microbial community composition of groups of samples.

-Some examples where you can use an ANOSIM test to test for differences in microbial communities between:
+Here are some examples of sample groupings where an ANOSIM test would be appropriate:
 <ul>
   <li>Healthy vs sick individuals </li>
   <li>Different sampling environments</li>